giterdun345/Email_leadManagement/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running contact me if you need help.

 ### Prerequisites